 You pushed your website live and started driving traffic to key landing pages.

 That’s a great accomplishment.
-Now it's time to start optimizing and increasing conversions.
+Now it's time to start optimizing and converting visitors.

-The truth is that website optimization doesn't have to be complicated, and it's definitely not out of reach for your business.
+The truth is that website optimization doesn't have to be complicated, anld it's definitely not out of reach for your business.

 Landing pages are typically a single page seen by visitors after taking an action like clicking an advertisement, email, social post or any other marketing activation.